aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/annotations/add-delete-and-get-annotation/sticks/_index.md

 ---
-title: Adding Attachment to a PDF document using Python
+title: PDF sticky Annotations using Python
-linktitle: Adding Attachment to a PDF document
+linktitle: sticky Annotation
 type: docs
-weight: 10
+weight: 50
-url: /python-net/add-attachment-to-pdf-document/
+url: /python-net/sticky-annotations/
-description: This page describes how to add an attachment to a PDF file with Aspose.PDF for Python via .NET library.
+description: This topic about sticky annotations, as an example we shows the Watermark Annotation in the text.
 lastmod: "2023-02-17"
 sitemap:
     changefreq: "weekly"